altrdev/nepal_allyouneedtoknow/content/en/in-depth/trekking-annapurna.md

 ### **Day 1: Trekking from Nayapul to Ulleri** ### {#nayapul-ulleri}

-You'll have around **10km/6mi** in front of you for this very first day onto the Annapurna Circuit Trek.
+You'll have around **10km/6mi** in front of you for this very first day onto the **Annapurna Circuit Trek**.
 The initial part will be the easiest, while the last mile will be really hard.
-Anyway, first things first: your bus ride will lead you to Nayapul, which is basically an open-air bazaar.
+Anyway, first things first: your bus ride will lead you to **Nayapul**, which is basically an open-air bazaar.

 {{< bundle-image name="trekking-annapurna-nayapul." alt="trekking-annapurna-nayapul" caption="Nayapul is the starting point to trek the Annapurna" >}}

-Just keep following the only roadway towards **Birethanti** when you'll have to stop at a **TIMS** checkpoint.
+Just keep following the only roadway towards **Birethanti** when you'll have to stop at a **TIMS checkpoint**.
 Then pass through the bridge and you'll find another checkpoint (the **ACAP** one) on the left.
 While the first one is mandatory (guards would shout at you if you'd try to pass by without doing that stop), we're not sure about the latter.
 However, we did stop there too to get our ACAP doc signed and we also gained some useeful info on the Annapurna Circuit trek conditions from the guy who was checking permits.

 {{< bundle-image name="trekking-annapurna-conservation-area" alt="trekking-annapurna-conservation-area" caption="Annapurna Conservation Area entry signal" >}}